Najważniejsze informacje - Helgufoss

 Helgufoss is not one of Iceland’s most powerful, dramatic or tall waterfalls, but it is one of the country’s most picturesque and serene.
 At twelve metres, it cascades down a mossy cliff into the shallow river below, sheltered on two sides by walls of old lava rock.

 The area it looks out upon is one of verdant beauty.
-Mosfellsdalur has also been a place of rural bliss, so you can expect to see rolling fields with Icelandic horses, sheep, and far-flung barns and churches.
-Note that the valley is not without its dramatic vistas, however, with its jagged surrounding mountains that become particularly striking in winter.
+Mosfellsdalur has always been a place of rural bliss, so you can expect to see rolling fields with Icelandic horses, sheep, and far-flung barns and churches.
+Note that the valley is not without its dramatic vistas, however, with jagged surrounding mountains that become particularly striking in winter.

 Due to the ease with which it can be accessed, its proximity to Reykjavík and the fact that it remains somewhat of a hidden gem, Helgufoss is considered a fantastic spot of a picnic.